It’s always the right time to communicate openly and honestly with your kids.

 - Be prepared to answer more mature questions about reproduction.

-- As children become more independent, reinforce the importance of open communication in your family.
+- As children become more independent, remind them of the importance of open communication in your family.

 - Explain puberty and what to expect.
 Share resources early and often.